The Definitive 30-Day Diabetic Meal Plan Chart: Your Roadmap to Glucose Stability

 |---|---|---|---|---|

 Now that your blood sugar is stabilizing, we introduce more variety.
 Boredom is the enemy of a 30-day plan.
-This week features more spices and global flavors to keep things exciting.
+This week features more spices, global flavors (Mexican, Asian, Mediterranean), and new vegetables to keep things exciting.
+You’ll also start to notice improved energy.

 | Day | Breakfast | Lunch | Dinner | Snack |